 Scenario 2: Your patient says: “I am not required to wear a face mask/covering because I have an exemption.”

-You can ask the patient why they are exempt from wearing a mask.
+If your practice has undertaken a risk assessment and determined that face coverings are necessary to ensure health and safety, you can ask the patient why they are exempt from wearing a mask.

 If they do not provide a reason, you can lawfully refuse the patient entry to your practice.

 For example, you can say to the patient:

 It is my role to comply with work health and safety laws and to ensure the health and safety of staff and patients in this practice.

 It is also my role to ensure that patients are not discriminated against on the ground of certain attributes.
 You have not disclosed to me that you have an attribute, so I am not discriminating against you on the ground of an attribute.